-14.1 Entity in the visited network
+9.1.
+Entity in the visited network

 In this scenario it is difficult to obtain authorization policies from the end host (or user) immediately when the user attaches to the network.
 In this case we have to assume that the visited network does not allow unrestricted distribution of location information to other than the intended recipients (e.g., to third party entities).
+When the AAA messages traverses one or more broker networks, the broker network is bound by the same guidelines as the visited network with respect to the distribution of location information.

-The visited network MUST behave according to the following guidelines:
+The visited network MUST behave according to the following quidelines:

 - o Per default only the home network is allowed to receive location information.
-The visited network MUST NOT distribute location information to third parties without seeing the user's privacy rule se. - o If the home network provides the Basic-Policy-Rules attribute either as part of the Access-Accept, the Access-Reject or the Access-Challenge message then the visited network MUST follow the guidance given with these rules. - o If the home network provides the Extended-Policy-Rules attributes either as part of the Access-Accept, the Access-Reject or the Access-Challenge message then the visited network MUST fetch the full ruleset at the indicated URL and MUST follow the guidance given with these rules. - o If the RADIUS client in the visited network learns the basic rule set or a reference to the extended rule set by means outside the RADIUS protocol (e.g., provided by the end host) then it MUST include the Basic-Policy-Rules and the Extended-Policy-Rules attribute in the Access-Request message towards the home AAA server.
+The visited network MUST NOT distribute location information to third parties without seeing the user's privacy rule set. - o If the home network provides the Basic-Policy-Rules attribute either as part of the Access-Accept, the Access-Reject or the Access-Challenge message then the visited network MUST follow the guidance given with these rules. - o If the home network provides the Extended-Policy-Rules attributes either as part of the Access-Accept, the Access-Reject or the Access-Challenge message then the visited network MUST fetch the full ruleset at the indicated URL and MUST follow the guidance given with these rules. - o If the RADIUS client in the visited network learns the basic rule set or a reference to the extended rule set by means outside the RADIUS protocol (e.g., provided by the end host) then it MUST include the Basic-Policy-Rules and the Extended-Policy-Rules attribute in the Access-Request message towards the home AAA server.
 Furthermore, the visited network MUST evaluate these rules prior to the transmission of location information either to the home network or a third party.
 The visited network MUST follow the guidance given with these rules.